Filing household employment taxes: A timeline for what to do when

 Another month of no tax deadlines.
 If your caregiver has already filed their taxes and did not get the refund they expected, let them know they can change their income tax withholding to have less or more taxes withheld each pay period.

 15: Your personal income tax return is due.
-Make sure you’ve prepared and attached a Schedule H to account for your household employment activity from last year.
-It lists all the wages paid to your caregiver as well as the federal taxes you’ve paid.
+Make sure you’ve prepared and attached a Schedule H to account for your federal household employment tax liability from last year.
 And don’t forget about including the Child and Dependent Care Tax Credit as well.
 You could save up to $1,200!

 15: File your first Form 1040-ES for the current tax year.
 It covers your federal household employment tax liability for January - March.